cristianvasquez/thingies_gym/readme.md

 # Thingy's grid-world

-This gridworld is full of thingies that love apples.
+This grid world is full of thingies that love apples.

 ## Base rules